 This post contains affiliate links.

-Distance: 12.7 miles (but we got lost for a bit so you can probably cut one or two off that)
+Distance: 12.7 miles from Theth to the Blue Eye and back (but we got lost for a bit so you can probably cut one or two off that)

 Time: 7 hours (but again, we did get lost for about one of those…)

 Difficulty: Moderate.
 The last 45 minutes of the hike to the Blue Eye are mostly uphill.

 (By the way, the Theth Blue Eye isn’t the only Blue Eye in Albania.
 There’s another more well-known one called the Syri i Kaltër Blue Eye near Muzine but this guide will lead you to the Blue Eye of Theth in the Northern part of the country.)

 Want more of the outdoors?
 Join our new Sustainable Hiking Collective on Facebook to connect with the international hiking community, discover new destinations, join virtual trail cleanups, and take part in monthly sustainability challenges.

 The Blue Eye of Theth in all its glory – follow this guide to get there!

 Here’s what you can expect and use as a rough timeline for your own hike from Theth to the Blue Eye.